 By default backup copies of the database are stored in the /var/backups directory of the Softswitch system itself.
 It is advised to configure the server to mount separate physical hard drive (or a network drive) into that directory, so that if the main drive fails, the system can be restored from the backup one.

-Starting with version 1.6 the database backup format can be selected from several different database backup formats, having different characteristics:
+Database backup format can be selected from several different database backup formats, having different characteristics:

 - SQL Text Dump (default) – this format provides best combination of recovery speed and compatibility across database server software versions.
 Can be restored on any version of database server software.
 Moderately space efficient.